2018 Mitsubishi Eclipse Cross 2WD Road Test Review

 Our test car was a front-wheel-drive, and the power is transferred to the front end via a continuously variable transmission.
 It’s not quite as rubber-band-like as others, but it doesn’t hold a candle to Subaru’s CVT, for example.
 There are paddle shifters, too, but in a CVT we wonder why.

 You’ll get to the 60 mph benchmark in just less than nine seconds, meanwhile it uses gas at a rate of around 26 mpg.

 Mitsubishi has created a more Euro feel with the Eclipse Cross, using big wheels to imbue some reasonable handling.
 However, unfortunately the steering just can’t keep up enough so you can enjoy the dynamics.
 There’s a lot of twirling of the wheel when going into and out of corners, and around the straight ahead it just feels a bit strange, losing some of its natural and progressive weighting.
 Will buyers of a FWD crossover care about that?
 Maybe not.

 The larger wheels (which do look good, we must say) also impinge on the ride, which is Euro-centric – in other words, quite firm.
 While buyers may not care about the steering, they will care about the ride.

 Is it safe?

-The 2018 Mitsubishi Eclipse Cross was tested by the European New Car Assessment Program (EuroNCAP) and was awarded a five star safety rating.
+Well, yes.
+Having been assessed by the European New Car Assessment Program (EuroNCAP) the 2018 Mitsubishi Eclipse Cross received the full five star safety rating.
 You can watch the video of the crash test below.